kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

     at Stanford.
 I read parts of Axler's new book, and while I meant to read some of Royden too, I didn't get around to it.

+[^2]:
+    As an aside, I really can't recommend Carter and van Brunt's "The Lebesgue-Stieltjes Integral: A Practical Introduction" enough.
+    It spends a lot of time on concrete examples of computation, which is exactly what many measure theory courses are regrettably missing.
+    Chapter 6 in particular is great for this, but the whole book is excellent.

+[^3]:
+    Again, if you want to see an excellent treatment of the computational aspect of this material, "The Lebesgue-Stieltjes Integral: A Practical Introduction" should really be your best friend.

+[^4]:
+    There's another way of viewing this theorem which is quite nice.
+I think I saw it on Terry Tao's blog, but now that I'm looking for it I can't find it...
+Regardless, once we put on our nullset goggles, we can no longer evaluate functions.
+After all, for any particular point of interest, I can change the value of my function there without changing its equivalence class modulo nullsets.
+However, even with our nullset goggles on, the integral $\frac{1}{m B_r(x)} \int_{B_r(x)} f dm$ is well defined!
+So for almost every $x$, we can "evaluate" $f$ through this (rather roundabout) approach.
+The benefit is that this notion of evaluation does not depend on your choice of representative!

 [1]: https://en.wikipedia.org/wiki/Lebesgue_differentiation_theorem
 [2]: https://terrytao.wordpress.com/2009/01/04/245b-notes-1-signed-measures-and-the-radon-nikodym-lebesgue-theorem/